msssm/project_template/README.md

 ## Research Methods

-(Cellular Automata, Agent-Based Model, Continuous Modeling…) (If you are not sure here: 1.
+(Cellular Automata, Agent-Based Model, Continuous Modeling...)
+(If you are not sure here: 1.
 Consult your colleagues, 2. ask the teachers, 3. remember that you can change it afterwards)

-Other
+## Other

 (mention datasets you are going to use)